shopware5/devdocs/source/developers-guide/rest-api/faq/index.md

 <div class="toc-list"></div>

 ## Introduction
-This article is a summary of some problems that are reported frequently and the solutions to those problems.
+This article is a summary of problems that are reported frequently and the solutions to those problems.

-## Errors are shown in HTML instead of JSON
+## Why do I get HTML errors instead of JSON?
 If you receive errors with HTML instead of JSON (usually with a complete stacktrace) like this:

 ```